Madonna with the Blue Diadem

 The Madonna with the Blue Diadem is a painting by Raphael and his pupil Gianfrancesco Penni, and was most likely painted in Rome around 1510-1512, now at the Louvre.
 In the Louvre, the painting is named Virgin and Child with the Infant Saint John, also known as Virgin with the Veil or Virgin with the Blue Diadem.
 Additional names include Virgin with the Linen, Slumbering Child and Silence of the Holy Virgin.

 History

 Legend has it that at one time the panel, split in two, was used to cover casks in Pescia.
 Once found, they are said to have been expertly joined.
 There is also a different version where the panel was split into three pieces to make a screen, which was made whole again.

 By the later part of the 16th century, it had been in the Chateauneuf Collection, Paris and descended to his heir, the Marquis de la Vallière.

 In 1620 the painting was owned by the Marquis de la Vallière, Secretary of State, as part of the La Vallière Collection in Paris.
-In 1713, Prince Louis Alexandre de Bourbon, Comte de Toulouse, owned the painting and from him it passed in 1728 into the collection of the Prince de Carignan.
+In 1713, Prince Louis Alexandre, Count of Toulouse, owned the painting and from him it passed in 1728 into the collection of the Prince of Carignano.